LispCookbook/cl-cookbook/performance.md

 When this feature is present, all inlinable generic functions are inlined unless it is declared `notinline`.

+## Multiple return values

+Usually, `values` and `multiple-value-bind `are not going to "cons", where a `(cons a b)` call does heap allocate.
+Use them!

+In the parcom library [parcom][parcom], using `values` instead of `cons` reduced its memory usage by 30%.

+## Stack allocation

+With `(declare (dynamic-extent your-variable))`, you can tell the compiler when you want a local variable to be allocated on the stack and not on the heap, automatically freeing the memory when the function returns.

 ## Block compilation

 SBCL [got block compilation on version 2.0.2](https://mstmetent.blogspot.com/2020/02/block-compilation-fresh-in-sbcl-202.html), which was in CMUCL since 1991 but a little forgotten since.